Publications Office of the European Union

-The Publications Office of the European Union is the official provider of publishing services to all EU institutions, bodies and agencies.
+The Publications Office of the European Union is the official provider of publishing services and data, information and knowledge management services to all EU institutions, bodies and agencies.
 This makes it the central point of access to EU law, publications, open data, research results, procurement notices, and other official information.

 Its mission is to support EU policies and make a broad range of information publicly available as accessible and reusable data.
 The overall aim is to facilitate transparency, economic activity, and the dissemination of knowledge.

 As such, it is the central provider of access to publications of the European Union including legal publications (prominently the Official Journal of the European Union), public procurement notices, open data and applications.